SurrealEverything/en_ro_translator/README.md

 ## Discussion:

 **Metric**:
-- The BLEU score obtained from raw sequences was 0.10;
+- The BLEU score obtained from raw sequences was 1.39;
-- The BLEU score obtained after minimal post-processing (removing special tokens and punctuation from both sequences) was 1.39;
 - Accuracy (on the validation set) was 0.5584.

 **Examples**: